Pete2777/Raypi27/README.md

 - 👋 Hi, I’m @Raypi27
 - 👀 I’m interested in Programing,
-Informatics, DIY some lego and hotwheels...
+technology and Diy...
-- 🌱 I’m currently learning...Python and C#
+- 🌱 I’m currently learning...
+Rust
-- 💞️ I’m looking to collaborate on ...make a game
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...by e-mail

 <!---